labmec/neopz/README.md

 The remaining `USING_XXX` CMake options are for internal usage only.
 The following options are listed for completeness:

-- `BUILD_BROKEN`: if you are looking for adventures.
 - `BUILD_PERF_TESTS`: for building a few performance tests.
 The tests are in need of a revision.
-- `BUILD_TUTORIAL`: soon to be deprecated.Legacy code.
-- `BUILD_PROJECTS`: soon to be deprecated.
-Legacy code.
 - `BUILD_PUBLICATIONS`: build legacy projects with code used to generate results that were published.